brave-intl/grants-mint/Manual Settlements.md

-# Manual Payouts for Individual Creators
+# Payouts for Creators and Ads

 If you need to pay out individual creators, you can follow along with this document to get a general idea on how to do that.